Schobbish/LILPROF/README.md

 ## Installation

 You should use the [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-sw) software provided by TI to send the program to your calculator.

-More on this coming soon.
+### How to send .8xp to your calculator using TI Connect CE

+1. Connect your calculator to your computer.
+I've found that it's kind of finicky but just play with it until it works.
+2. Go to Program Editor and open the file.
+3. Go to Actions > Send to Calculators.
+4. Click Send.

 ## Editing/Contributing